engelsystem/engelsystem-doc/content/admin/role_management.md

 weight: 40
 ---

-The Engelsystem allows you to assign multiple roles a user.
+The Engelsystem allows you to assign multiple roles to a user.
 A role can have multiple permissions which allow the user to take corresponding actions in the Engelsystem.

 You can manage them at `Admin > Grouprights`.